Special routes of U.S. Route 6: Price business loop

+Nebraska

 Hastings business loop

 U.S. Highway 6 Business (US 6 Bus.) runs for approximately 4.7 mi through Hastings, Nebraska, north of mainline US 6.
 It crosses US 34 downtown, before that route turns west to run concurrently with US 6.

+Illinois-Indiana

 Lansing–Lake Station business loop

 U.S. Route 6 Business (US 6 Bus.) followed along Ridge Road, the former alignment of US 6 before the route was moved to the Borman Expressway which also carried Interstate 80 (I-80) and I-94 and half of US 41 through the cities and towns of Northwest Indiana.
 The route began in Lansing, Illinois, and heads east across the state line into Munster, Indiana, and traveled through Highland, Griffith, the southern part of Gary, and Hobart (where the road was marked as 37th Avenue).
 The route ended in Hobart at the intersection of US 6, State Road 51 (SR 51), and SR 130.

+Ohio

 Napoleon business route

 U.S. Route 6 Business (US 6 Bus.) runs along State Route 108 (SR 108) and SR 110 in Napoleon, Ohio.